-Hakuba Valley is located on the main island on Japan in Honshu, about 270km northwest of Tokyo.
+Hakuba Valley is located on the main island of Japan in Honshu, about 270km northwest of Tokyo.
 The town of Hakuba is located around an hour’s drive from Nagano in the Nagano Prefecture.

 Shuttle busses operate from both Tokyo airports to Hakuba ski resorts.
 This is the most stress-free way to travel.
 Once you are on the bus, you can sit back and relax.
 Best to book flights to arrive mid-day and book your departure flights as late as possible as it’s a long bus ride.
 Shuttle Bus takes 5- 6 hours.

-Chuo Private Taxi (4 to 6 hours) depending on traffic is another option and can be cost effective depending on the number of travellers.
+Chuo Private Taxi (4 to 6 hours) depending on traffic is another option and can be cost effective depending on the number of travelers.